collabnix/kubelabs/Autoscaler101/helpers.md

 Now, let's get started on the lab and take a practical look at all the things we discussed above.
 For this, it's best to use a cloud provider for your Kubernetes cluster as opposed to Minikube, since we need to have multiple nodes so we can take a look at node scaling.
 Even a multi-node cluster that you run on your local machine is fine.
 For this, we will be using the Nginx image as the application and come up with our own Nginx deployment yaml that incorporates most of the attributes discussed above.

-Certainly!
-Here’s a detailed example of how to configure readiness, liveness, and startup probes for an NGINX deployment in Kubernetes.

 ### Step 1: Create a Kubernetes Deployment Manifest

 Create a deployment manifest file named `nginx-deployment.yaml` with the following content: